Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Results

+We compute $G^R(k,t)$ up to $t_{max} = 80/W$, where $W = 4$ ($W=8$) is free electron bandwidth in one dimension (two dimensions).
+The Trotter time $\epsilon = 0.4/W$.
+The Fourier transform requires the $G^R(k,t)$ data over the entire half time axis.
+In practice, we have only access to data on a finite interval.
+We therefore calculate the Fourier transform from time domain data by following the standard procedure~\cite{White2008,Barthel2009}.
+We extrapolate time domain data from $[0,t_{max}]$ to longer times by linear prediction, which improves the frequency resolution of the spectral function.
+As $G^R(k,t)$ typically show persistent oscillations (for instance, Fig.~\ref{fig:time_domain_holstein}a), carrying out the Fourier integral over a finite time interval exhibits artifacts on the frequency axis.
+For instance, the spectral function may lose the positive definite property.
+We damp these oscillations by a window function $e^{-\eta t}$ $(\eta\sim O(0.1))$ in the Fourier integral, thereby removing these artifacts.

+The window function introduces a small degrees of uncertainty for the Fourier transform in that it broadens the spectral peaks by $\eta$.
+However, the main features do not change with $\eta$.
+Introducing $\eta$ to the Fourier transform is mathematically equivalent to introducing a small imaginary part to the Lehmann representation of the propagator.

 Fig.~\ref{fig:benchmark_1d}b shows the spectral function $A(k,\omega)$ for the Holstein model~\cite{Holstein1959} on a chain of $N=16$ sites, corresponding to the parameter set $\omega_q = \omega_0 = 1$, $f_q = 1$, and $\lambda = \sqrt{2}$ in Eq.~\eqref{eq:hamiltonian}.
-Results for other representative parameters are provided in Ref.~\onlinecite{SM}.
-The maximal bond dimension $\chi = 120$.
+Results for other representative parameters are provided in Appendix~\ref{app:holstein}.
+The maximal bond dimension is $\chi = 120$.
 The results have converged with respect to both $N$ and $\chi$.

+In our method, $k$ is just a parameter in evaluating the propagator (Eq.~\eqref{eq:contraction}), we therefore can scan $k$ on a much finer grid than what periodic boundary condition allows, namely $\delta k = 2\pi/N$.
+It amounts to applying a twisted boundary condition to the electron on finite lattice.
+The convergence of the spectra with respect to $N$ (Fig.~\ref{fig:time_domain_holstein}) suggests that $N$ has exceeds the size of the phonon cloud that dresses the electron.

 We observe idiosyncratic satellite peaks associated with the polaron formation.
 It can be compared with the result from a previous MPS Chebyshev expansion calculation (Fig.~\ref{fig:benchmark_1d}a).
 The lowest polaron band matches quantitatively the variational result~\cite{Bonca1999} (Fig.~\ref{fig:benchmark_1d}b, green crosses).

 Detailed comparison of $A(k,\omega)$ (Fig.~\ref{fig:benchmark_1d}(c) to (e)) shows quantitative agreement.
 Small discrepancy in peak width is due to different energy resolutions of these two methods, which are respectively controlled by maximal evolution time $t_{max}$ and the number of Chebyshev moments.